OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Hostname configuration is stored under `/etc/`.
 On Red Hat-based systems this was `/etc/sysconfig/network`, on Debian-based systems this was `/etc/hostname` and on SUSE-based systems it was `/etc/HOSTNAME`.

-For DNS purposes, hostnames are appended with a period (dot) and a domain name, so that a machine with a hostname of antje could have a fully qualified domain name (FQDN) of antje.linuxfoundation.org.
+For **DNS** purposes, hostnames are appended with a **period** (dot) and a **domain name**, so that a machine with a hostname of antje could have a **fully qualified domain name** (FQDN) of antje.linuxfoundation.org.

 ## Network Devices and Configs

 ### network devices

-Unlike block and character devices, network devices are not associated with special device files (aka device nodes).
-Network devices are known by their names, which usually consist of a type identifier followed by a number:
+Unlike block and character devices, network devices are not associated with special device files (aka device nodes). **Network devices** are known by their names, which usually consist of a type identifier followed by a number:

 - `eth0, eth1, eno1, eno2, etc.`, for ethernet devices.
 - `wlan0, wlan1, wlan2, wlp3s0, wlp3s2, etc.`, for wireless devices.